laupetre/lc/README.md

 ### 3. Deploy Infrastructure

-1. **First-time setup**: Run the Terraform workflow manually:
+#### Deploying to an Environment

+The infrastructure supports separate preprod and prod environments with isolated resources and Terraform state.

+1. **Deploy Infrastructure**:
    - Go to Actions tab in GitHub
    - Select "Terraform Infra" workflow
    - Click "Run workflow"
+   - **Select the environment** (preprod or prod) from the dropdown
+   - Click "Run workflow" button

+2. **Environment Isolation**:
+   - Each environment uses a separate Terraform workspace for state isolation
+   - Resources are automatically named with environment suffixes
+   - Preprod and prod resources are completely isolated

-2. **Get deployment information**: After Terraform completes, check the workflow output for:
+3. **Get deployment information**: After Terraform completes, check the workflow output for:
    - Azure Client ID (needed for `AZURE_CLIENT_ID` secret)
    - Static Web App deployment token (needed for `SWA_DEPLOYMENT_TOKEN` secret)

-3. **Update secrets**: Add the missing secrets from step 2
+4. **Update secrets**: Add the missing secrets from step 3

+#### Environment-Specific Configuration

+- **Preprod**: Use for testing and staging before production
+- **Prod**: Use for production workloads
+- Each environment requires its own set of secrets (if different)
+- Resource names are automatically prefixed/suffixed with the environment name

 ### 4. Configure OAuth Authentication (Optional)